 “Dear God, please help me teach this child how to read a situation and respond appropriately.”

 Seconds after he was born, I held my son Augie, who was still covered in slime and goo.
-I looked into his eyes…and this was my prayer.
-I knew he was the best of his Mother and me, and I had and still have a responsibility to prepare him to be a strong, kind, patient, and loving American man, and someday his own family first responder.
+I looked into his eyes… and this was my prayer.
+I knew he was the best of his mother and me, and that I had and still have a responsibility to prepare him to be a strong, kind, patient, and loving American man, and someday his own family first responder.

 Protecting my family is paramount.
 It is a prime directive for every parent.
 We do all that we can to shield our children from pain, evil, sadness, and fear.
 This is appropriate, but at some point we must prepare our precious children to exist in the real world.
 Even now that he is 11 years old, every night before he goes to bed, I say to him, “Dream of duckies, bunnies, and kitty cats.”
 I want him to retain his innocence as long as he can.
 However, failing to prepare him for the real world will ultimately set him up for failure.